NeNe Leakes Reveals Why Her And Kim Zolciak’s Spinoff Was Really Canceled

 Why didn’t NeNe Leakes and Kim Zolciak go ahead with their Bravo spinoff show The Road to Riches?
 Was it really because of scheduling difficulties?
 Not so, at least according to NeNe.
 As reported by Reality Tea, during a recent Twitter tirade against her The Real Housewives of Atlanta co-star Kim, NeNe claimed that her planned spinoff show with Kim didn’t get off the ground not because of scheduling difficulties, as the network publicly claimed, but because she simply no longer wanted to work with her.

 While the current 10th season of The Real Housewives of Atlanta airs, NeNe and Kim have been exchanging some harsh words with one another on social media.
-The social media war got even more intense after one episode showed Kim, in retaliation after NeNe questioned her medical conditions, send everyone a video that her daughter, Brielle Biermann, shot of NeNe’s bathroom that purportedly showed a coackroach crawling around.
+The social media war got even more intense after one episode showed Kim, in retaliation after NeNe questioned her medical conditions, sending everyone a video that her daughter, Brielle Biermann, shot of NeNe’s bathroom that purportedly showed a cockroach crawling around.

 In one recent tweet, NeNe referred to Kim as “cigarette breath.”
 NeNe lashed out that Sheree Whitfield and “cigarette breath” have been trying to discredit her the entire season.
 In response, Kim said that NeNe doesn’t have any real friends but only victims.
 Kim also tweeted that she hopes that she doesn’t end up “miserable and bored at 50” like NeNe and that she hasn’t smoked a cigarette in years.
 Kim lastly pointed out that she has her own show, Don’t Be Tardy, in addition to being on Real Housewives with NeNe.